akaszynski/keepa/README.rst

 .. code:: python

+    import numpy as np

     asins = np.asarray(['0022841350', '0022841369', '0022841369', '0022841369'])
     products = api.query(asins)

-Products is a list of product data with one entry per successful result from the Keepa server.
-Each entry is a dictionary containing the same product data available from `Amazon <http://www.amazon.com>`_.
+``products`` is a list with one entry per successful result from the Keepa server.
+By default, each entry is a dictionary containing the available Amazon product data.

 .. code:: python